kylefrost/dot-cli/README.md

 ### Track dotfiles

 Must include the beginning "`.`" if the file is hidden (which if it isn't, is it even a dotfile?).
+To view files that are being tracked, open the `trackfile` located at `$HOME/.dot/.trackfile`.
+This file is also pushed to your dotfiles repo when you use `dot push`.
+If you haven't started tracking files, this won't exist (there are no defaults).
+It is created upon the first run of `dot track [filename]`.

     $ dot track [filename]